Zero-Variance Gradients for Variational Autoencoders: Introduction

 \section{Introduction}

 Training of neural networks with stochastic components, such as the sampling of latent variables in generative models, often suffers from high variance in gradient estimates.
 This variance can impede the optimization process, leading to slower convergence and suboptimal model performance.
-In Variational Autoencoders (VAEs) \cite{vae, pmlr-v32-rezende14}, for instance, gradients must be propagated through a stochastic sampling layer.
+In Variational Autoencoders (VAEs) \citep{vae, pmlr-v32-rezende14}, for instance, gradients must be propagated through a stochastic sampling layer.
 This has led to the development of several estimation techniques.
-For continuous latent spaces, the reparameterization trick \cite{vae} is commonly used.
-For discrete spaces, common approaches include the REINFORCE algorithm \cite{REINFORCE} and the Gumbel-Softmax trick \cite{gumbelmax, jang2017categoricalreparameterizationgumbelsoftmax}.
+For continuous latent spaces, the reparameterization trick \citep{vae} is commonly used.
+For discrete spaces, common approaches include the REINFORCE algorithm \citep{REINFORCE} and the Gumbel-Softmax trick \citep{gumbelmax, jang2017categoricalreparameterizationgumbelsoftmax}.
 However, all of these sample-based techniques introduce estimation variance, and in this paper we show that this variance hinders the optimization even in a simple, controlled setting.

 In this paper, we propose a fundamentally different perspective on gradient estimation for VAEs.
 Given the estimation variance introduced by these stochastic gradient estimators, we argue for a different paradigm.
 Instead of developing more sophisticated techniques to \textit{estimate} the gradient of an expectation, we explore the possibility of first efficiently\footnote{In time linear in the number of latent dimensions.} computing the expectation itself in closed form, and then differentiating the resulting analytical expression.
 This path, when available, yields a gradient that is computed exactly and therefore has \textit{zero variance} by definition, in terms of the latent variables.
+Importantly, the zero-variance property specifically refers to the elimination of variance induced by latent variable sampling.
+Standard mini-batch stochasticity remains under stochastic optimization, and is orthogonal to our contribution.
+In practice, we find that the estimation variance can dominate the overall gradient noise, even under relatively small batch sizes where mini-batch variance would typically be expected to be substantial.